rkhalil38/gt-lost-and-found/README.md

 # GT Lost and Found

-GT Lost and Found lets you find items that were lost around GT campus.
+GT Lost and Found is a web service that allows GT students and faculty to locate their lost items around campus.

 ## Overview